-She meets with students in her Point Loma office or online and can be reached at (619) 249-2657 (phone or text).
+She meets with students in her Point Loma office or online.

 Bridget: I am a Del Mar & La Jolla native and a Bishop’s alumna, but now reside in the foggier half of California.
 I hold a Bachelor’s Degree in Integrative Biology from UC Berkeley, and am currently pursuing a Master of Translational Medicine at UCSF & Berkeley.

 In college, I helped create and T.A. for a course titled ‘Sense and Sensibility and Science,’ which combined physics, philosophy, and public policy.
 Outside of studying and tutoring, I rowed crew, played club water polo, and wrote as a university journalist.

 I studied abroad at the University of Queensland, camped across the South Island of New Zealand, and am always up for a great road trip.

 I have always enjoyed getting to know my students' unique learning styles to determine the most effective way to improve their testing abilities.
 I love the variety of working in the early afternoon with a sophomore through a difficult geometry problem, and wrapping up the night showing a senior a time-saving ACT science trick.
 Seeing the light-bulb moments makes it all worth it!

 My favorite San Diego activities to come home to are going to dog beach, hiking Torrey Pines, and perusing local farmers markets.

 Bridget tutors the SAT and ACT.